raja-jamwal/soldity-eth-example/README.md

-## Example code for writing Decentrailised Contract on Ethereum using solidity
+## Example code for writing Decentralized Contract on Ethereum using solidity